Skip to content

 • YLD user - Wait for user input (only after asking for input)

-• YLD exit - Exit the entire program
+• YLD exit - Terminate the program

 Structured Output Protocol